Friday, May 24, 2024

 Yes, that's Dan Aykroyd, SNL original and ghostbuster, leading Indy, Willie Scott, and Short-Round to a getaway plane(or is it?).

-You ever notice how extras and bit players in old movies are always a million times more convincing than clean cardboard cut-outs the that populate films today?
+You ever notice how extras and bit players in old movies are always a million times more convincing than the clean cardboard cut-outs that populate films today?
 Indian shaman D.R.
 Nanayakkara didn't speak a word of English, and had to be slowly fed all his lines offscreen by Spielberg.
 His village's impoverished children are disappearing, along with three sacred stones passed down from the Hindu gods.
 A Thuggee cult that haunts the region are the obvious culprits.
 I was well into adulthood before I realized that Indy transitions from treasure hunter motivated by "fortune and glory" to a noble figure that can't let such evil persist over the next ninety minutes.

-Wi Scott isn't good at roughing it, even after trading her tight beaded dress for Indy's shirt and pants.
+Wilhelmina Scott isn't good at roughing it, even after trading her tight beaded dress for Indy's shirt and pants.
 I was also well into adulthood before I appreciated Kate Capshaw's performance.
 The then-29 year old actress was always smarter than the "screaming damsel in distress" that made her famous, and she played the part exactly as she was told- as an homage to the screwball era where men and women constantly bickered before falling in love.
 She's a brave trooper throughout, and speaking of love, was richly rewarded in the end.
 Kate married Spielberg in 1991.

 We've arrived in Pankot Palace for my least favorite scene in the original three.
 I'm not going to talk about cultural insensitivities or a white savior narrative, like some revisionist writers.
 Nobody cared about that before 2014.
 This movie is a live-action cartoon.
 I simply never found the gross-out gags at the dinner-table funny.
 It took me a long time to realize that Philip Stone was in "The Shining" and Roshan Seth was in "Ghandi".